-5.3 Analysis
+6.0 Analysis

-This Research Plan uses data from the Habitat Management Plan (Tetra Tech 2023), supplemented by the addition of control plots to compare the changes in invasive plant and arthropod communities within and outside the PMA over time.
-These analyses should help understand how areas where management levels are reduced and feral ungulates are present evolve in comparison to areas with more intensive management and no ungulates.

-An Analysis of Covariance (ANCOVA) will be conducted on data from the 15 plots outside of the PMA described here (control plots) and the 15 plots within the PMA and subject to the beneficial actions described in the Habitat Management Plan (evaluative monitoring plots; Tetra Tech 2023).
-This analysis will compare the effects of that habitat degradation, through invasive species, on arthropod biomass and richness within the PMA versus outside the PMA.
+This Research Plan uses data from the Habitat Management Plan (Tetra Tech 2024), supplemented by the addition of control plots to compare the changes in invasive plant and arthropod communities within and outside the PMA over time.
+These analyses should help inform how areas where management levels are reduced and feral ungulates are present evolve in comparison to areas with more intensive management and no ungulates.
+An Analysis of Covariance (ANCOVA) will be conducted on data from the nine plots outside of the PMA described here (control plots) and the 15 plots within the PMA and subject to the beneficial actions described in the Habitat Management Plan (evaluative monitoring plots; Tetra Tech 2024).
+This analysis will compare the effects of that habitat degradation, through the impacts of invasive species, on arthropod biomass and richness within the PMA versus outside the PMA.
 Year, initial status, inside PMA/outside PMA treatments will be the main effects while invasive plant species cover, plant species richness, slope, and elevation will be covariates.
 A PERMANOVA (Anderson 2001) will be used to compare arthropod and invasive plant community composition among site initial conditions and inside PMA/outside PMA treatments over time.
 Canonical analyses of principal coordinates (CAP; Anderson and Willis 2003) will be used to visualize how arthropod and invasive plant communities shifted.

-6.0 Benefit to bats
+7.0 Benefit to bats

 Understanding how plant communities and associated Hawaiian hoary bat prey evolve in the absence of intensive management (e.g., removal of invasive plants and exclusion of ungulates) will provide information relevant to habitat management decision-making associated with the goals of protection and recovery of the Hawaiian hoary bat.
-This information in combination with results from the Habitat Management Plan monitoring (Tetra Tech 2023) should help land managers prioritize actions to benefit the Hawaiian hoary bat and better understand how to prioritize actions in native forest that is significantly impacted by invasive species.
+This information in combination with results from the Habitat Management Plan monitoring (Tetra Tech 2024) should help land managers prioritize actions to benefit the Hawaiian hoary bat and better understand how to prioritize actions in native forest that is significantly impacted by invasive species.
 The granularity of detailed field studies such as this can illuminate important aspects of life history and related ecological processes that are important to identifying effective habitat management tools for specific sites.
 This study specifically provides an opportunity to improve our understanding of how habitat and bat prey interact with and without management actions, as well as the role invasive species management can have on improving the availability of bat prey in a native-dominated, but imminently threatened forest environment.

-7.0 Adaptive Management
+8.0 Adaptive Management

 The Research Plan is subject to field conditions that may affect specific field protocols (e.g., the planned quadrat size), the comparability of data over time, or significantly change conditions at one or more of the evaluative monitoring or control plots.
 NPMPP will coordinate closely with KMWP throughout the implementation of the Research Plan (and the associated Habitat Management Plan) to ensure potential issues are minimized, and monitoring and data collection methodologies are consistent in areas with and without ungulates.
 However, if conditions within the evaluative monitoring or control plots change such that they significantly impact the ability of NPMPP to collect data, or the potential analysis or interpretation of research results, NPMPP will work with the USFWS and DOFAW to identify a suitable approach to adjust the research study design.
+In addition, if adaptive management triggers additional monitoring in the management area due to not meeting the success criteria, additional monitoring would also occur in the control site.